 Note: Fulfills MASJ gender/sexuality justice requirement.

 The word "eugenics," first used in the 1880s means "well born" and was used to develop a great variety of pedigree studies aimed at improving "the breed of man."
-In the United States, eugenics represented a way to respond to the diversity, racial and ethnic that was becoming a great concern to those who held power in the nation.
-This course examines the development of the eugenics movement in the United States focusing on three key issues: impact on laws created to govern "racial purity", issues of citizenship and national identity, and how it became an international movement.
+In the United States, eugenics represented a reaction to the diversity, racial and ethnic that was becoming a great concern to those who held power in the nation.
+This course examines the development of the eugenics movement in the United States focusing on three key issues: impact on laws created to govern "racial purity", issues of citizenship and national identity, and how liberal Protestant theology intersected with eugenic ideals.

 Note: Fulfills MASJ gender/sexuality justice, and racial/ethnic justice requirements.
 Formerly CH 307Q.